 Long-term incentives are an integral part of the compensation strategy of the Company.
 The internal compensation survey, described above, compares the number and value of options issued to the Company's executive officers relative to the Peer Companies.
 A further basis of comparison is the number of options held as a percentage of shares outstanding.
 Based on these findings, the Company believes that the options issued to the executives of the Company are generally in line with industry averages.
 Currently, the maximum number of options permitted to be granted under the terms of the Plan is 10% of the number of shares outstanding.
-Absent other circumstances, the Compensation Committee's policy is to recommend to award stock options that vest over a period of 18 months in order to maximize the incentive value and to enhance the ability of the Company to retain key individuals.

-In connection with the annual evaluation of management's performance the Compensation Committee makes a recommendation in respect of the number of options to be granted to officers and directors of the Company.
-If such recommendation is deemed acceptable to the board of directors of the Company, the board of directors of the Company approves the grant of the options and such grant is made with an exercise price which is also determined by the Compensation Committee.
+In connection with the annual evaluation of management's performance, the Compensation Committee makes a recommendation in respect of the number of options to be granted to officers and directors of the Company.
+If such a recommendation is deemed acceptable by the Board of Directors of the Company, the Board of Directors approves the grant of the options and such grant is made with an exercise price which is also determined by the Compensation Committee and the Plan.

-The Plan, as implemented and followed by the Compensation Committee, provides for the granting of stock options that vest over 18 months to achieve the objective of aligning management's long-term interests with that of shareholders and to retain key management responsible for executing the operational plan of the Company and building a producing gold company by advancing the projects currently held by the Company as well as the acquisition of new projects.
+The Plan, as implemented and followed by the Compensation Committee, provides for the granting of stock options that vest over 18 months to achieve the objective of aligning management's long-term interests with that of shareholders and to retain key management responsible for executing the operational plan of the Company and becoming a gold producer.